 How to make lectins less harmful to your body

 For example, cooking legumes partially neutralizes the lectins.
-36 This works, because when you cook a plant food, heat breaks down the starch into smaller carbohydrates that are easier to digest.
+(17) This works because when you cook a plant food, heat breaks down the starch into smaller carbohydrates that are easier to digest.
 When lectins attach to these smaller carbohydrates, the body can more easily remove them.
-51 The same process will occur in other non-heat methods, too.
-Listed below are my top five favorite ways to do just that.
+(18) The same process will occur in other non-heat methods, too.

 Peeling & Deseeding